diwas7777/CodesHub/README.md

 - The pull request must contain commits you made yourself.
 - If a maintainer reports your pull request as spam, it will not be counted toward your participation in Hacktoberfest.
 - If a maintainer reports behavior that’s not in line with the project’s code of conduct, you will be ineligible to participate.
-- To get a shirt, you must make four approved pull requests (PRs) on opted-in projects between October 1-31 in any time zone.
+- To get a t-shirt, you must make four approved pull requests (PRs) on opted-in projects between October 1-31 in any time zone.
-- This year, the first 40,000 participants can earn a T-shirt.
+- This year, only the first 40,000 participants will recieve swags.
 ---

 # [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=40&pause=1000&center=true&multiline=true&width=435&height=100&lines=Hacktoberfest+2022)](https://hacktoberfest.com/)